ProjectSidewalk/Instructions/README.md

 # Project Sidewalk - Instructions
 This repository contains instructions for you to get started contributing to projects under Project Sidewalk.
-For example, it contains instructions for installing PostgreSQL database server.
+It has instructions for you setup each of the components needed for the dev environment.

 ## PostgreSQL
 We use Postgres (or PostgreSQL) for persistent data storage of user data and GIS data.
 We choose